agent18/agent18.github.io/_posts/pwc-aptitude.markdown

 Locate relevant info.

-- 49 tasks 12 minutes
+- 49 tasks 12 minutes (actual exam 18 statements 6 minutes)

 You will receive instructions along with some 3 practice tasks